• Before You Go

 • The Craftsmanship: This is not street food.
 It is a refined, interactive experience.
 Chefs marinate slabs of Hemibagrus in turmeric and galangal, then grill over charcoal before being brought to the table.

-• The Ritual: The “culinary ritual” happens at your table.
+• The Ritual: This is not your typical grab-and-go street food; it is a sit-down, interactive experience.
+The “culinary ritual” happens at your table.
 The staff places a skillet of sizzling fish over a small burner, and fresh dill and scallions are tossed in until they wilt into the aromatic oil.
 You then assemble your bowl with vermicelli, roasted peanuts, and—for the truly adventurous—a drop of pungent mam tom (fermented shrimp paste).

 Cha ca La Vong Hanoi served in a hot pan with turmeric fish, herbs, vermicelli and shrimp paste dipping sauce